tresabhi/blitzkit/docs/guide/introduction.md

 # Introduction

+🎉 Services for everything and anything World of Tanks Blitz

+## Bot

-Blitzkrieg is a multipurpose bot for anything and everything World of Tanks Blitz.
+Blitzkrieg is available as a Discord bot and can be [installed very easily](/guide/invite).

 - Track statistics
 - Find inactive players in a clan